-Conversely, the underdog “gets” points.
-This means you can still win your bet even if that team loses the game, so long as they lose by less than the spread.
-Often you will see a spread with a half-point attached to it, which is called a “hook”.
-The hook ensures there will not be a “push,” which is just a betting term for a tie.
-In the case of a push, most bookmakers will return all money wagered, and it is as if the bet never happened.
-This is why it’s important to know your bookmakers, though, as some count a push as a loss.
+Conversely, the underdog also gets points.
+This means you can still win even if your team loses the game, so long as it’s by less than the spread.
+Often, you will see a spread with a half-point attached to it.
+This is called a hook.
+The hook ensures there will not be a push (a betting term for a tie).
+In the case of a push, most bookmakers will return the money wagered.
+It’s as if the bet never happened.
+However, it’s important to know your bookmakers as some will count a push as a loss.

-The spread was designed to attract equal betting on both teams in a football game.
-The majority of NFL games have a perceived favorite, and without the addition of a spread, the majority of the money would be placed on that favorite.
-This would not be profitable for bookmakers unless the underdog wins.
-You can see why that’s a problem for them.
+NFL point spread betting is designed to attract equal betting on both teams in a football game.
+The majority of NFL games have a perceived favorite, and without the addition of a spread, the bets would be one-sided.
+This is unprofitable for bookmakers unless the underdog wins.

-For example, when you look to the Week 1 matchup between the defending NFC champion Atlanta Falcons and the Chicago Bears, how many are confident enough to bet money on the Bears winning the game outright?
-(If you are, just leave your name in the comments section and I’ll take that bet.)
-However, when you add a (-7) spread for Atlanta to cover, the money will be a lot more evenly dispersed.
-(To reiterate, the -7 spread means the Falcons must win by at least eight to cover the spread; the Bears just need to lose by less than seven to cover.)
+For example, if you look at the Week 1 matchup between the defending NFC champion Atlanta Falcons and the Chicago Bears, how many fans would be confident enough to bet money on the Bears winning?
+(If you are, leave your name in the comments section and I’ll take that bet.)
+However, when you add a (-7) spread to Atlanta, the money will be more evenly dispersed.
+(To reiterate, the -7 spread means the Falcons must win by at least eight points while the Bears need to lose by less than seven.)

-The opening spread for each week is set shortly after the games wrap up on Sunday night.
+The opening spread for each week is set shortly after the Saturday night wrap up.
 (Week 1 is the exception, with the lines coming out well in advance.)
-In creating these spreads, the bookmakers are not trying to guess the actual outcome of the game, rather they are only trying to determine the spread which will result in equal money being placed on both teams.
-In other words, they are reading the public perception of each team and game.
-Obviously, some math, team stats, and storylines are used, but they are all secondary to reading the public.
+In creating these spreads, bookmakers are not trying to guess the outcome of the game but to determine the spread that will result in equal betting on both teams.
+In other words, they’re trying to read how both team and game are perceived.
+Obviously, some math, team stats, and storylines are involved, but this all secondary public perception.